Silvio Pettirossi: Aviation achievements

 In 1912, Pettirossi received a scholarship from the Paraguayan government and moved to France where he obtained the title of aviator pilot from the international aeronautic federation.
 After receiving the title he made many important flights, one of which was a record eight-hour flight.

-He bought a Deperdussin model "T" monoplane with a 60 HP rotary Gnome engine.
+Pettirossi bought a Deperdussin model "T" monoplane with a 60 HP rotary Gnome engine.
 He made many famous and extraordinary acrobatic flights in Europe, South America and the United States.

 In December 1914 he founded the Aeroclub del Paraguay and served as its first president.

-Death, and legacy
+Death and legacy

-On October 17, 1916, while doing an inverted loop, the left wing of his plane broke, and the aircraft crashed to the ground in a ranch owned by the Castell family, in Punta Lara, Buenos Aires Province.
+On 17 October, 1916, while doing an inverted loop, the left wing of Pettirossi's plane broke, and the aircraft crashed to the ground in a ranch owned by the Castell family, in Punta Lara, Buenos Aires Province.
 Pettirossi died instantly.

-Asunción's Silvio Pettirossi International Airport, three football clubs, the Airborne Brigade of the Paraguayan Air Force, a Paraguayan Air Force Base in Luque, an avenue in Asunción, the Paraguayan Institute of Aviation History, a school, and some other places are named after him.
+Asunción's Silvio Pettirossi International Airport, three football clubs, the Airborne Brigade of the Paraguayan Air Force, a Paraguayan Air Force Base in Luque, a street in Asunción, a highway in Luque, the Paraguayan Institute of Aviation History, a school, and some other places are named after him.